Candace Parker Announces Signing With Las Vegas Aces on Instagram

 Get Chicago local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Chicago newsletters.

-She earned her fifth and sixth All-Star nods in the last two seasons with the Sky.
+She earned her sixth and seventh All-Star nods in the last two seasons with the Sky.
 Parker is a native of the Chicagoland area, born in Naperville, Ill., and an alumnus of Naperville Central High School.

 The Las Vegas Aces are the defending WNBA champions from the 2022 WNBA season.
 The title marked their first championship in franchise history.